EsterGomess/getsmart/README.md

 ### Development Mode

-For development with volume sync, hot reload, and automatic migrations on startup:
+For development with source volume sync, hot reload, and migrations on startup:

 ```bash
 # Docker Compose automatically merges docker-compose.override.yml
 docker compose up --build
 ```

-The `entrypoint.sh` handles:

-1. Waiting for DNS resolution of the database host.
-2. Running `alembic upgrade head`.
-3. Starting `uvicorn` with `--reload`.
+The base Compose file waits for the PostgreSQL healthcheck before starting the application.
+The development override runs `alembic upgrade head`, then starts Uvicorn with `--reload`.
+These commands are configured directly in `docker-compose.override.yml`; the project does not use an `entrypoint.sh`.

 ---